Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Adiabatic preparation of FQH states

+Another potential question about our model is whether it's appropriate to derive effective Hamiltonian by the high-frequency-expansion method.
+To eliminate this concern and prove that we can prepare such FQH states adiabatically in cold-atom platforms, in the following calculations we apply the original time-dependent Hamiltonian, which contains intrinsic long-range hoppings and does not include Floquet treatments.
+The original time-dependent Hamiltonian is in the form of

+Here $t_0$, $t_1$, $t_2$ and $t_3$ are intrinsic NN, NNN, NNNN, and NNNNN hopping coefficients for static honeycomb optical lattices (Table I).
+The on-site interaction $U$ does not appear in the expression since we limit the Hilbert space into the states where each site can be filled with one particle at most. $z_{ij}$ and $\phi_{ij}$ have the same meaning as those in Eq.~\ref{Hamiltonianshaken} and have different values for different hoppings.

-Besides calculating the Chern number, we want to show that one can initialize the FQH conductance in an actual experiment.
-Initially, the lattice is static and unshaken, and we start with the ground state $|\psi(z_0=0)\rangle$ under periodic boundary conditions.
-Then we linearly ramp the shaking amplitude $z_0$ from 0 to 2.3 in $C$ Floquet-modulation cycles, and we calculate the fidelity, which is the module square of inner products, between the time-evolved state and the target FQH state.
-One thing to be noticed is that here we use the original time-dependent Hamiltonian for numerical simulations without tight-binding approximations and the Floquet treatments.
-This is particular important for ultracold-atom experiments while the trap depth is not infinite deep.
+Therefore, we simulate how to prepare the target FQH state, which is the ground state of the effective Hamiltonian under the twisted boundary condition, with FQH conductance of 1/2 .
+Initially, the lattice is static and unshaken, and we start with the ground state $|\psi(z_0=0)\rangle$ under twisted boundary conditions.
+Then we fix the shaking frequency $\Omega$ at 0.108 and linearly ramp the shaking amplitude $A$ to increase $z_0$ from 0 to 2.3 in $C$ Floquet-modulation cycles, and we calculate the fidelity, which is the module square of inner products, between the time-evolved state and the target FQH state.

-In Fig.~\ref{fig:Prepare}a, we plot the fidelity versus $z_{0}$ and different ramping rate (or total modulation cycles $C$).
-The fidelity reaches over 85\% for both cycles $C=300$ and $400$, and approaches to a constant while $C>400$.
-We find if we ignore $\tilde t_3$ (NNNNN hoppings) in the effective Hamiltonian, and the fidelity drops below 80\%.
+In Fig.~\ref{fig:Prepare}a, we plot the fidelity versus $z_{0}$ and different ramping rates (or total modulation cycles $C$).
+The fidelity at the end of ramping reaches over 85\% for both cycles $C=300$ and $400$, and approaches to a constant while $C>400$.
+We find if we ignore $\tilde t_3$ (NNNNN hoppings) in the effective Hamiltonian, the fidelity drops below 80\%.
 Although $\tilde t_3$ is only 1/30 of other major terms, it hurts the calculations of fidelities.
-It suggests the ground states of effective Hamiltonian based on tight-binding models are not identical to the experimentally-prepared state by adiabatic ramping, and this causes the fidelity away from 100\%.
+It suggests that the ground state of the effective Hamiltonian is not identical to the experimentally-prepared state by adiabatic ramping, and this causes the fidelity to fall below 100\%.